le717/Model-Worlds/README.md

 When the announcement was made, I had long stopped development on my recreation due to having hit a tricky bug and being overwhelmed with college homework.
 However, I had no desire to continue development and run my own version of Model Worlds, nor did I wish to keep the source code to myself, as others might benefit from it and I could use it as an example of PHP work I have done.
 Thus I open-sourced my recreation on GitHub for all to use.

 ## Support ##
-In order to be clear, I will not provide support for any of the code present Furthermore, I will not provide a live demo of the site to everyone to view.
+In order to be clear, I will not provide support for any of the code present.
+I am releasing this in an incomplete state, and as such there are areas that were not fully completed, secured, or bug tested.
+Furthermore, I will not provide a live demo of the site to everyone to view.
 If you would like to run code, be sure to check out the Requirements section below.

 ## Requirements ##
 * PHP >= 5.4.23 (but < 7.0.0) (developed and tested on 5.4.23, 5.5.9, and 5.6.11)